drSammyOtia/drSammyOtia/README.md

-- 👋 Hi, Call me Sammy Otia Oile
+- 👋 Hi, Call me Sammy Otia
 - 👀 Enthusiast Fullstack Developer
-- 🌱 I’m learning new concept in Laravel and PHP
+- 🌱 I’m deepening my expertise in Laravel and PHP and Vue.js
 - 💞️ I’m looking to collaborate on web development projects
-- 📫 You can reach me out at dr.sammyotia@gmail.com or w@/Tell: +2547 196 866 40
+- 📫 You can reach me out at dr.sammyotia@gmail.com or w@/Tell: +2547 196 866 40 / 0722208936

 <!---
 drSammyOtia/drSammyOtia is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.